 Suppose you're considering hanging a Christmas tree this year.
-In that case, you're probably looking at a small tree or set of branches, an artificial tree or a more modern design.
+In that case, you're probably looking at a small tree or set of branches, an artificial Christmas tree or a more modern design.
 None of these are likely to need significant structure and scaffolding to get them in place.
 Small trees and branch arrangements can add holiday spirit without taking up significant amounts of space.
-Fully upside-down hanging trees are more likely to be artificial since they're lighter and easier to shape as needed.
+Fully hanging upside-down trees are more likely to be artificial since they're lighter and easier to shape as needed.
 Take a look at your options and then decide which will work best for you.

-Hanging Your Christmas Tree
+Hanging your Christmas tree

-Figure out the weight of the tree you're intending to hang and determine whether it will need to be mounted to a ceiling stud or if you can use heavy-duty drywall screws to attach the tree.
-If you need to stick to the beams and studs, you'll have limited places you can hang your tree.
+Figure out the weight of the tree you're intending to hang and determine whether it will need to be mounted to a ceiling joist or if you can use heavy-duty drywall screws to attach the tree.
+If you need to stick to the beams and joists, you'll have limited places you can hang your tree.

 Upside-down trees are often attached to a base or stand with wire and then turned upside-down so that the base or stand can then be attached to the ceiling.
 You can also use a flat piece of wood as the base using strong wire to connect the trunk and lower branches of the tree to points on the wooden flat, which can then be screwed into place.
-You may also decide to use a hook from the ceiling for your Christmas tree.
+You may also decide to use a hook from the ceiling for your upside down Christmas tree.
 You can then reuse this for other decorations throughout the year.

-Decorating a Hanging Tree
+Decorating a hanging tree

 Whether it's right side up or upside down, take care when decorating a hanging inverted Christmas tree.
 Leave off heavier Christmas ornaments and baubles that add weight to the installation and focus on lighter decorations like bows, pine cones or tinsel.
 Consider a lightweight tree topper to finish the bottom.